 Some exercises help make up for a balance disorder by moving the head and body in certain ways.
 The exercises are developed especially for a patient by a professional (often a physical therapist) who understands the balance system and its relationship with other systems in the body.

 In benign paroxysmal positional vertigo, or BPPV, small calcium particles in the inner ear become displaced, causing dizziness.
 BPPV can often be effectively treated by carefully moving the head and torso to move the displaced calcium particles back to their original position.
 For some people, one session will be all that is needed.
 Others might need to repeat the procedure several times at home to relieve their dizziness.

 Ménière's disease is caused by changes in fluid volumes in the inner ear.
 People with Ménière's disease can help reduce its dizzying effects by lowering the amount of sodium, or salt (sodium) in their diets.
 Limiting alcohol or caffeine also may be helpful.

 Medications such as corticosteroids and the antibiotic gentamicin are used to treat Ménière's disease.
-Although gentamicin can help reduce the dizziness that occurs with Ménière's disease, it occasionally destroys sensory cells in the inner ear which can result in permanent hearing loss.
-Corticosteroids don't cause hearing loss; however, research is underway to determine if they are as effective as gentamicin.
+Gentamicin can help reduce the dizziness that occurs with Ménière's disease, but in some cases it can also destroy sensory cells in the inner ear, resulting in permanent hearing loss.
+Corticosteroids don't cause hearing loss, but research is underway to determine if they are as effective as gentamicin.

 In some cases, surgery may be necessary to relieve a balance disorder.